-- Check your tyre sidewalls: The best way, is to look at the markings on the sidewall of your tyre.
-Printed onto the tyre you should see something like "700x23c" on a road bike, or "29x1.9" on a mountain bike.
-The first number in this sequence refers to the circumference of the wheel; the latter refers to the width of the tyre.
-Additional markings on the tyre sidewall may include the International Standards Organisation (ISO) size; this would look like "23-622" for a 700x23c tyre, or "50-559" for a 26"x1.9" tyre.
+- Check your tyre sidewalls: The best way is to look at the markings on the sidewall of your tyre.
+Printed onto the tyre should be something like "700x23c" on a road bike, or "29x1.9" on a mountain bike.
+The first number in this sequence refers to the circumference of the wheel, the latter refers to the width of the tyre.
+Additional markings on the tyre sidewall may include the International Standards Organisation (ISO) size.
+This would look like "23-622" for a 700x23c tyre, or "50-559" for a 26"x1.9" tyre.

-- Check your bike's specifications: The other way to identify your wheel and tyre size, is to look at the product page of your bike.
-Assuming you haven't changed the specification from when you originally bought the bike, then look for the tyre size in the product description e.g. "Tyres: Continental UltraSport 700x25c".
+- Check your bike's specifications: The other way to identify your wheel and tyre size is to look at the product page of your bike.
+Assuming you haven't changed the specification from when you originally bought the bike, then look for the tyre size in the product description, such as "Tyres: Continental UltraSport 700x25c".

 Valve type - Schrader or Presta

-The valve is used to inflate/deflate the inner tube.
+The valve is used to inflate and deflate the inner tube.
 There are two main valve types available; Schrader and Presta.
 It is quite easy to identify from looking at your existing tube what kind of valve you have.

 Presta valves, pictured left in the image below, are narrower and longer.
 Schrader valves, pictured right in the image below, are shorter and fatter (found on car and wheelbarrow tubes).